lhcb/starterkit-lessons/first-analysis-steps/loki-functors.md

 print VCHI2(cand.endVertex())
 ```

-This is inconvenient when [running DaVinci with Python options
+Again, this is inconvenient when [running DaVinci with Python options
 files](minimal-dv-job.html), since in that case we don't have any way of
 calling the `endVertex` method.
 Instead, we can use the `VFASPF` *adaptor* functor, which allows us to use